What Gluten Free Sage is all about:

 knowledge, wisdom, strength and inspiration.

 Gluten Free Sage is the power of perspective and the ability to heal through healthy food, healthful lifestyle, mindfulness and minimalism.
-It is a gluten free wellness blog that offers support and understanding around how a food-related illness or celiac diagnosis impacts the psyche as much as the body, and how our minds and spirit need healing too.
+It is a gluten free wellness blog that offers support and understanding around how a food-related illness or celiac diagnosis impacts the body, and how our spirits need healing too.

 I believe there are four principles to consider when on the path to health and healing:

 - Finally Knowing you have celiac disease or gluten intolerance

 - The Wisdom you gain from your life experiences, lessons, and yes… adversity